petebachant/petebachant.github.io/_posts/2023-07-22-when-and-why-classes.markdown

 simple, readable, maintainable code.

 Firstly, inheritance is bad.
-I won't explain here, but there's plenty written on the topic.
+I won't explain here, but there's plenty of material on this topic out there.
 There are better ways to reduce duplicate code, and duplicate code is preferable to code that requires jumping from class-to-class, or worse, file-to-file, to understand.